anoop-gupt/q3-perf/README.md

 **Welcome to the quarterly Frontend Learning Stream.**
 The purpose of the Frontend Learning stream is to build a comprehensive understanding and discusses the practice of front-end engineering, various frameworks, best practices, tooling and its applications across the Lloyds-Sapient network.

-Obesity has become an epidemic acorss the worls and same applies to web applications and web sites.
+Obesity has become an epidemic across the world and same applies to web applications and web sites.
 An overweight web application/ site is directly linked to user drop outs, bad user experience and end up with poor sales conversions leading it to a disaster.

 *Good news is that you can lose weight in the browsers.
 "Lose weight now, ask me how!"*